BigPolarBear1/factorization/README.md

 I still really believe that bridge to NFS exists by sieving the full quadratics, not just discriminants, and where 2zx != y.
 I'm going to try one final time to get that to work.
 In essence we try to find a solution as we see in debug.py ... by solving for 0 mod any prime.

+i.e Lets say through sieving we find the following:

+54^2-133\*54+4387 = 121   (x=54, y0=133, z=1)
+54^2+25\*54-4387 = -121   (x=54, y1=25, z=1)

+Now, according to debug.py ... if this solve for 0 in the integers instead of 121, then the root will end up being a factor of N.
+There has to be something here...
+I'll do some thinking in the coming days.
+The way the uploaded PoC does it is all wrong.

 -------------------------------------------------------------------------
 #### Rants